-The children will be offered a wide range of competitive sports, and we are working closely with other schools and clubs to share facilities.
+The children are offered a wide range of competitive sports and we work closely with other schools and clubs to share facilities.

 Are teachers at The Wells Free School fully qualified?

 School organisation and after school clubs

-How will the school terms differ from local authority schools?
+How may the school terms differ from local authority schools?

-We have carefully designed our school year to ensure that our terms and holidays are of as even length as possible – either of six or seven weeks followed by a two week break in October/November and, depending on the timing of Easter, in May/June.
+We have carefully designed our school year to ensure that our terms and holidays are of as even length as possible – either of six or seven weeks.
+We traditionally have a two week break in October/November and, depending on the timing of Easter, in May/June.
 The school year usually finishes later in July than most local schools.
 We hope this stability will help to boost the children’s momentum throughout the year and reduce any risk of learning loss.

 What are the timings of the school day?

-After consulting with parents and the community, we have decided our school day will run earlier than other schools, starting at 8.00 a.m. and ending at 2.30 pm (32.5 hours per typical week).
+After consulting with parents and the community, we decided our school day will run earlier than other schools, starting at 8.00 a.m. and ending at 2.30 pm (32.5 hours per typical week).
 This is for a number of reasons, including easing traffic congestion, and helping parents who need to get to work early, or have multiple drop-offs.